google/TensorNetwork/docs/basic_mps.rst

   bond_dim = 6

   # build the mps:
-  # Recall the state is canonically normalized when we define the class FiniteMPS
+  # the state is canonically normalized when we define the class FiniteMPS
   mpstate = tn.FiniteMPS.random(
     d = [phys_dim for _ in range(rank)],
     D = [bond_dim for _ in range(rank-1)],
-    dtype = np.float32
+    dtype = np.float32,
+    canonicalize=True
     )

   # connect the edges in the mps and contract over bond dimensions